Morgan Junction Park Addition

 Project Description

-We are excited to be moving this project forward after it was one of the projects put on hold during the pandemic when the City of Seattle turned its focus to essential functions to address the pandemic and economic crisis.
+This project was put on hold during the pandemic when the City of Seattle turned its focus to essential functions to address the immediate social and economic crisis.
 In Sept.
-2022, the Seattle City Council, acting in their role as Seattle Park District Board, passed a new six-year funding plan for the 2023-2028 Park District cycle which included funding for this project.
+2022, the Seattle City Council, acting in their role as Seattle Park District Board, passed a new six-year funding plan for the 2023-2028 Park District cycle, which included funding for this project.

-The additional parcel will not be accessible during construction.
+The additional parcel and current Eddy Street ROWwill not be accessible during construction.

 Community Participation